 This week’s blog was written by Mary G., a Bucktails alumni.
 Mary would like to study wildlife conservation in college and go on to become a wildlife biologist.
 She attended the academy because she wanted to meet wildlife biologists and learn what their jobs are like.
 Mary also wanted to learn about our state animal, the white-tailed deer.

 This week’s blog was written by Emma C., a Bucktails alumni.
 Emma is an avid student, ballet dancer, and nature lover.
 When not at dance or school, she enjoys hiking, photography, painting, watching musicals and movies, learning interesting histories, and especially reading.
-She is particularly interested in science at this time, advancing to the state science fair last year.
 She was extremely excited to attend the Academy because as she puts it, nature is her, “safe place” where she feels at home.
-Her favorite quote is by the brilliant scientist Rachel Carson, “One way to open your eyes is to ask yourself, ‘What if I had never seen this before?
+Her favorite quote is by the brilliant conservationist Rachel Carson, “One way to open your eyes is to ask yourself, ‘What if I had never seen this before?
 What if I knew I would never see it again?’”

 This week’s blog was written by Sierra R., a Bass alumni.
-She attended the Wildlife Leadership Academy this summer because it looked like a good opportunity to further her education and to give her a deeper look into different career fields.
+This summer Sierra returned to the Wildlife Leadership academy as an Assistant Team Leader to continue to learn about the environment and the many career fields available.
 Sierra’s hobbies include hiking, nature journaling, Girl Scouts, and theater.

 This week’s blog was written by Kendal M., a Brookies, Bass, and Gobblers alumni.
 Kendal learned about the Wildlife Leadership Academy through their school’s Envirothon coach.
 Kendal has participated in Envirothon for five years.
 Their other hobbies include band, art, and softball.
 Kendal hopes to continue involvement with WLA throughout college and their career.